 Step 2: Creating The Front-End Of The JavaScript File Uploader

-For creating the front end of our JavaScript file uploader, we’ll create a basic HTML file that will display a file upload button and accept file input from users.
+To create the front end of our JavaScript file uploader, we’ll create a basic HTML file that will display a file upload button and accept user input.
 We’ll also display the status of the file upload.
 Once the user clicks the button, the file upload process will be initiated.

-While we’re creating a simple file upload button, you can also edit the text of the button or change the color of the button for design purposes.
+While we’re creating a simple file upload button, you can also edit the text or change the color of the button for design purposes.

 Next, we’ll send this file from the backend: